I’m Considering Being Accredited

 Subject to certain financial thresholds for direct and indirect funding, only builders who are accredited under the Australian Government Building and Construction WHS Accreditation Scheme (the Scheme) can enter into head contracts for building work that is funded directly or indirectly by the Australian Government.

-Provisions are available to alliance and joint venture arrangements that include both accredited and unaccredited builders.
-The fact sheet Alliance and Joint Venture Arrangements provides more detail.
+Provisions are available to joint venture arrangements that include both accredited and unaccredited builders.
+The fact sheet Joint Venture Arrangements provides more detail.

 The Scheme enables the Government to use its influence as a client and provider of capital to improve the industry’s WHS performance.
 The Government aims to promote the idea that work must be performed safely as well as on budget and on time.

 How will I know if I need to be accredited for a project?

 Any project for building work that includes funding from the Australian Government has the potential to require an accredited builder.

 Notification that a project requires an accredited builder should appear in the tender or contract documentation.
 If this is not clear, contact the client to check if accreditation is required.

 Yes.
 You do not need to be undertaking Australian Government funded projects to become accredited.
 Whether you want to become accredited to be able to tender for such projects in the future, or are looking to improve your company’s safety systems, accreditation is open to you.